 The first thing I did when I got my new TV set up was to see how many broadcast TV channels it could pick up compared to my old Sony when using my indoor antenna.
 To my surprise, it got more channels than my Sony, which previously had the best reception out of the tuners I had tested.
 After scanning four times each, my Sony averaged 119 channels while my new Samsung averaged 127 channels.

 And more importantly, the marginal stations were more solid and watchable on my new Samsung than on my old Sony.

 This is actually great news for folks who are using an antenna to watch TV but have some marginal stations.
-A quality new TV might bring those in better than your old TV.
+A quality new TV might bring those in better than your old TV, especially a Samsung TV.

 2. Mirror an iPhone screen (Airplay)